mongodb/swift-bson/etc/docs-main.md

 You can view the README for this project, including installation instructions, [here](https://github.com/mongodb/swift-bson/blob/master/README.md).

+Documentation for other versions of `swift-bson` can be found [here](https://mongodb.github.io/swift-bson/docs).

-The documentation for the official MongoDB Swift driver, which depends on this BSON library, can be found [here](https://mongodb.github.io/mongo-swift-driver/MongoSwift/index.html).
+The documentation for the official MongoDB Swift driver, which depends on `swift-bson`, can be found [here](https://mongodb.github.io/mongo-swift-driver/MongoSwift/index.html).